altamashali/crazy-taxi/README.md

 # crazytaxi
-Simple, interactive car game developed using Java
+Simple, interactive car game developed using Java.

 Our project will focus mainly on a major Car object which will be accompanied with other major and minor objects.
 The car is to move along a road for as long as it can without hitting the obstacles.